 The period of leave of absence is not counted in the residence requirement and graduation will be delayed for the duration of the absence.
-A student who is taking a leave of absence cannot graduate in that term.
+A student who is taking a leave of absence cannot graduate in that quarter, even if all graduation requirements are met.